All Episodes

 The statement of President Obama this weekend was very, very, very specific.

-In other words, neither the President nor any White House official ever ordered surveillance on any U.S. citizen.
+In other words, neither the president nor any White House official ever ordered surveillance on any U.S. citizen.

 They didn't deny that there were Pfizer court requests from either the FBI or the Justice Department or any other department, nor did they acknowledge that it happened.

-Now the question is, we now have great suspicion that in fact there were two attempts to get Pfizer warrants against Donald Trump or associates, and one was denied in June or July, and the second one in October, more narrow in scope, was approved.
+Now, the question is, we now have great suspicion that, in fact, there were two attempts to get Pfizer warrants against Donald Trump or associates, and one was denied in June or July, and the second one in October, more narrow in scope, was approved.

-Anyway, 24 now till the top of the hour, joining us a rare in-studio appearance as Jason Chavitz, the congressman from the great state where you're from, Utah, and is the chairman of the House Government Reform and Oversight Committee.
+Joining us a rare in-studio appearance is Jason Chabitz, the congressman from the great state, where are you from, Utah, and is the chairman of the House Government Reform and Oversight Committee.

 Boy, you've been making the rounds today.